Kullamannen by UTMB® · North Shore

 Sand

 Sandy section that's not easy to run on.
-Don't fight it — maintain effort, let the pace drop.
 It's short.

 Mile 10 – 10.5: Sandy Stretch